RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Comments.rst

    :answer_d: Nothing in a short program.
 They are only needed for really large programs.
    :correct: b
    :feedback_a: Comments are ignored by the computer.
    :feedback_b: The computer ignores comments.
-It’s for the humans that will “consume” your program.
+It's for the humans that will "consume" your program.
    :feedback_c: Comments can provide much needed information for anyone reading the program.
    :feedback_d: Even small programs benefit from comments.